-The hardware information is useful to Schneider Electric Customer Support for troubleshooting problems with the Rack PDU.
+The hardware information is useful to APC by Schneider Electric Customer Support for troubleshooting problems with the Rack PDU.
 The serial number and MAC address are also available on the Rack PDU itself.

 Firmware information for the Application Module, APC OS (AOS), and APC Boot Monitor indicates the name, the firmware version, and the date and time each firmware module was created.
-This information is also useful in troubleshooting and enables you to determine if updated firmware is available at the website, www.schneider-electric.com.
+This information is also useful in troubleshooting and enables you to determine if updated firmware is available at the web site, www.apc.com.